Boone, Crockett set for Freedom Hall matchup - NewsBreak

 Local school boards sign resolutions asking legislators to reconsider "Third Grade Retention Act"

-The Johnson City and Washington County school boards signed separate resolutions this week urging state legislators to consider amending Tennessee Code Annotated § 49-6-3115, commonly known as the Third Grade Retention Law.
+This week, the Johnson City and Washington County school boards signed separate resolutions urging state legislators to consider amending Tennessee Code Annotated § 49-6-3115, commonly known as the Third Grade Retention Law.
 This law, which was passed in the 2021 legislative session and is going into effect for the...

 Public invited to Habitat home dedication

-Note: Updated: Six meet deadline for Kingsport superintendent applications